Somanyu/DataStructure/Searching/README.md

 ## **Linear Search:**
 *Linear Search* is an algorithm which sequentially checks each element in an array untill a match is found or the whole array has been searched.
+It is mostly used to search unordered or unsorted list.

 ## **Algorithm for Linear Search**
 ```